Ethics publications and unfair practices

 If there are suspicions of ethical issues with the submitted manuscript:

-The algorithm of actions is based on the COPE scheme "What to do if you suspect an ethical problem"
+The algorithm of actions is based on the COPE scheme "Suspected ethical problem in a submitted manuscript"

 1. Such suspicion may arise if, for example, there is a lack of ethical approval / concern regarding patient consent or protection / concern regarding animal experiments, etc.